Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 Device & OS Compatibility

-Only works on Android smartphones
+SuperVPN Only Works on Android Devices

 How is this rated?

-A quality VPN should maintain functional, fully-featured applications and extensions for as many platforms and devices as possible.
+A high-quality VPN should maintain functional, fully-featured applications and browser extensions for as many platforms and devices as possible.

 Apps